-With their realistic script and beautifully simple filmmaking, Maryam Moghadam and Behtash Sanaeeha co-wrote and co-directed this multi-level narrative about capital punishment and the complications that ripple down in the wake of the initial tragedy.
+With their realistic script and beautifully simple filmmaking, Maryam Moghaddam and Behtash Sanaeeha co-wrote and co-directed this multi-level narrative about capital punishment and the complications that ripple down in the wake of the initial tragedy.

 One of the frequent attributes of Iranian cinema is the development of several themes within a film.
 The Ballad of a White Cow gives us collective judgment; a subsequent death sentence; and the weight of a rigid society bearing down on a widow.
 This fascinating story unfolds without commentary and leads to the themes of injustice, grief, lies, regret, and revenge.